sentiance/react-native-sentiance/README.md

 #### Create User and start the Sentiance SDK

-Initialize and start sentiance SDK.
+Create a user and start the sentiance SDK.

 ##### Without User Linking
 ```javascript